wingchen/edge-os/edge/README.md

 - give it `sudo` privileges
 - make it into a service with `systemd` or something likewise

+# SSH bridging credit

+When it comes to the heavy lifting of the SSH feature, `websocat`(https://github.com/vi/websocat) does a big part of it.

+1. An edge device gets a ssh request from clould.
+2. It starts a `websocat` session to bridge the local ssh onto a cloud session with websocket.
+3. Cloud then bridges the ssh session with TCP socket to the user.

 # Target Features

 - [x] create device UUID if no uuid is found locally
-- [ ] connect back to mothership via websocket
+- [x] connect back to mothership via websocket
 - [ ] check if the local ssh server is available
 - [ ] allow remote ssh in even when the IoT device is behind firewall
 - [ ] allow whitelisted packets in and out of the device